Lordnibbler/railsblog/README.md

 ## Architecture
 This is a Rails app, deployed on Heroku.

 ### Persistence

 #### postgresql
 It uses Heroku Postgresql, configured via `DATABASE_URL` env var.
 The schema can be found in [db/schema.rb](db/schema.rb).

 #### redis
 It uses redis-to-go, configured via `REDISCLOUD_URL` env var.
+Redis backs the cache for the photography gallery.

 ### Cron
 It uses Heroku Scheduler add on to run two recurring jobs: